-Section on 5: WEATHE RIZATION ASSISTAN NCE Eligibility, 2605(c)(1)(A), 2605(b)(2) - Assur rance 2 5.1 Designate the e income eligibility thresho ld used for the Weatheri zation component Add Househo ld Size Eligibility Guideline Eligibility Threshold 1 All Household Sizes State Median Income 60.00 5.2 Do you enter No into an interagency agreer nent to have another gov vernment agency administer a WEAT HERIZATION component?
+Section 5: WEATHERIZATION ASSISTANCE Eligibility, 2605(c)(1)(A), 2605(b)(2) - Assur rance 2 5.1 Designate the e income eligibility thresho ld used for the Weatheri zation component Add Add Household Size Eligibility Guideline Eligibility Threshold 1 All Household Sizes State Median Income 60.0 5.2 Do you enter No into an interagency agreer nent to have another gov vernment agency administer a WEAT HERIZATION component?
 O Yes 5.3 If yes, name t the agency.
 5.4 Is there a sep arate monitoring protocol for weatherization? 💽 Yes ONo WEATHERIZA TION - Types of Rules 5.5 Under what i rules do you administer LI HEAP weatherization?
 (Check only one.)
-Entirely u nder LIHEAP (not DOE) r ules Entirely u nder DOE WAP (not LIHE (AP) rules Mostly und der LIHEAP rules with the following DOE WAP ru ıle(s) where LIHEAP and WAP rules differ (Check all that apply): Inco me Threshold therization of entire multi- will become eligible within e is permitted if at least 66% of units (50% in 2- & 4-unit buildings) are Wear care facilities). therize shelters temporaril y housing primarily low income persons (excluding nursing ho omes, prisons, and similar institutional Othe er - Describe: ✓ Mostly uno Mostly under DOE WAP rules, with the following LIHEAP rule(s) where LIHEAP and WAP rules differ (Check all that apply.) ✓ Incom me Threshold ✓ Wear therization not subject to I OOE WAP maximum sta tewide average cost per dwelling unit. ✓ Wear therization measures are n ot subject to DOE Savin gs to Investment Ration (SIR) standa rds. ✓ Othe er - Describe: Ratio S 2.
-Re-wea tandard (B/C).
-Heating systematical tandard (B/C). em repair or replacement of ten necessary, for units that o Investment Ratio (SIR) or the Utilty Fudo not require these standards. at were previously weatherized as DOE Eligibility, 2605(b)(5) - Assurance 5 5.6 Do you requi 5.6 Do you require an assets test?
-5.7 Do you have additional/differing eligibi Renters C Yes O No Renters liv housing? ing in subsidized C Yes O No
+Entirely u nder LIHEAP (not DOE) r ules Entirely u nder DOE WAP (not LIHE (AP) rules Mostly und der LIHEAP rules with the following DOE WAP ru ıle(s) where LIHEAP and WAP rules differ (Check all that apply): Inco me Threshold Weatherization of entire multi-family housing structure is permitted if at least 66% of units (50% in 2- & 4-unit buildings) are eligible units or will become eligible within 180 days Weatherize shelters temporarily housing primarily low income persons (excluding nursing homes, prisons, and similar institutional care facilities).
+Other - Describe: ✓ Mostly uno der DOE WAP rules, with the following LIHEAP r ule(s) where LIHEAP and WAP rules differ (Check all that apply.) ✓ Incom me Threshold ✓ Wear therization not subject to I OOE WAP maximum sta tewide average cost per dwelling unit. ✓ Wear therization measures are n ot subject to DOE Savin gs to Investment Ration (SIR) standa rds.
+Other - Describe: Weatherization measures are subject to either DOE Savings to Investment Ratio (SIR) or the Utilty Funded Weatherzation Benefit to Cost Ratio Standard (B/C).
+Heating system repair or replacement do not require these standards.
+Re-weatherizing will be allowed when necessary, for units that were previously weatherized as DOE does not allow re-weatherization if the home was initially weatherized after September 30, 1994.
+Eligibility, 2605(b)(5) - Assurance 5 5.6 Do you require an assets test?
+5.7 Do you have additional/differing eligibility policies for : Renters C Yes O No Renters liv housing? ing in subsidized C Yes O No